 In 2009 I walked in a team of 3 to the Magnetic North Pole, pulling our gear on pulks (sleds), doing our own navigation and being self sufficient for up to a week at a time.
 Spending 5 weeks in the Arctic was an amazing experience, a simple remote life built on routines and problem solving with the mental aspect being the toughest.

 In 2013, I put together from scratch, and skippered an attempt to row around Great Britain.
 A week in we had a problem that couldn't be fixed onboard and had to retire from the race.

 In 2015/16 I climbed Mt Elbrus, the highest mountain in Europe, joined an expedition to explore the Northern Burmese jungles and mountains, spent 6 weeks exploring Cambodia and Vietnam, participated in the Skaala Uphill in Norway and the Svalbard Ski-marathon.

 In January 2018 I climbed a couple of volcanoes in Ecuador, and in 2019 I climbed Island Peak (6189m) summiting on my 40th birthday and attempted an 8000m peak in Pakistan, Broad Peak.

-This year I was participating in an expedition of a Coast to coast crossing of Costa Rica for the charity Borne, a medical research charity looking in to premature births.
-Due to Covid-19 this has been postponed to 2021.
+In 2022 I participatied in a Coast to coast crossing of Costa Rica for the charity Borne, a medical research charity looking in to premature births.

 I have never let my adventures get 'in the way' of work, but have used them to enhance my work and teach young children about places and the outdoors that they wouldn't normally get experience of.
 I also use the same skill sets in both - that of a positive mental attitude, problem solving and coordinating.